 Please note, this page contains affiliate links, which means Shakari Connection receives a commission if you make a purchase using these links.

-Shooting gloves made from rugged, yet sensitive, deerskin for maximum softness, grip, and dexterity.
+Shooting gloves made from durable deerskin for maximum softness, grip, and dexterity.
 Cut long at the cuff to protect wrists.
 Buy Now

 These finglerless gloves protect and keep the hands warm but allows free and unhindered dexterity.
 Constructed of a windproof, highly water resistant softshell exterior.
 The inside of the gloves are lined with 100% polyester fleece that helps to wick moisture away from your hands while providing insualtion from the cold.
 Buy Now